Security-Onion-Solutions/securityonion-docs/cases.rst

 - Urlscan
 - VirusTotal

-To configure an analyzer, consult its documentation via the provided README file.
-For example, the README for the VirusTotal analyzer can be found at https://github.com/Security-Onion-Solutions/securityonion/tree/dev/salt/sensoroni/files/analyzers/virustotal.
+To configure an analyzer, navigate to :ref:`administration` -> Configuration.
+At the top of the page, click the ``Options`` menu and then enable the ``Show all configurable settings, including advanced settings.`` option.
+Then navigate to sensoroni -> analyzers.

 Developing Analyzers
 ~~~~~~~~~~~~~~~~~~~~